mre/endler.dev/content/2018/keyboard/index.md

 ## Summary

 If you consider switching, just do it.
 I don't look back at all.
-Thanks to [Simon Brüggen](https://github.com/m3t0r) for reviewing drafts of the article.
+Thanks to [Simon Brüggen](https://github.com/m3t0r) for reviewing drafts of this article.